New Orleans Botanical Garden: Programs and activities

-The Botanical Garden is also very involved with the primary education of the city.
-In the past year, they have worked closely with Lusher Charter School, providing information and programs for the students inside and out of the classroom.
+The Botanical Garden is also involved with the primary education of the city.
+They have worked closely with Lusher Charter School, providing information and programs for the students inside and out of the classroom.
 The Garden has donated different types of plants for the children to keep in their classrooms and use as study aids.
 In addition, The Botanical Garden hosts field trips that usually include a walk through the garden, a special stop in the Train Garden, and some sort of hands on activity.

 The Botanical Garden offers a Spring and a Fall Garden Lecture Series.
-Classes and lectures include topics such as plants, garden design, garden crafts, bird watching, etc. Dan Gill, a LSU AgCenter Specialist, been a popular authority on area gardening for years, holds the most popular lectures.
-According to volunteers, people come from all over to hear him speak.
+Classes and lectures include topics such as plants, garden design, garden crafts, and bird watching.
+Dan Gill, a LSU AgCenter Specialist, a popular authority on area gardening for years, holds the most popular lectures.
+People come from all over to hear him speak.

 Every April and October, the Botanical Garden is home to the Spring and Fall Garden Shows offering plant sales, programs for kids, plant health clinics, educational programs, and booths by various plant societies.
 Different vendors and companies set up within the garden, selling the latest garden tools and products.
 The Garden Shows have been very popular in the past and is a day full of fun activities for the entire family.
 Each Fall, the show includes a Scarecrow Trail, where anyone can enter to win Funniest, Scariest, Most Original or Best Traditional scarecrow.
-The Spring Garden Show also now includes a Green Fair which showcases environmentally friendly arts and crafts and building or garden products and services.
+The Spring Garden Show includes a Green Fair which showcases environmentally friendly arts and crafts and building or garden products and services.

 Additional plant sales include a Rose Sale held the near Valentine's Day where antique or old garden roses, and Summer Sales featuring Butterfly plants and tropicals.
 All plants sold are propagated by the garden and its volunteers from the Garden's plant collections.